Old Vic Theatre

 Kate Prince's London theatre credits include I Can't Sing!
 The X-Factor Musical at the London Palladium in 2014; the dance show Into the Hoods for ZooNation at the Novello Theatre in 2008, then at the South Bank's Queen Elizabeth Hall in 2009 and 2010, and an updated Into the Hoods: Remixed staging at the Peacock Theatre in 2015; and three seasons of the dance show Some Like it Hip Hop for ZooNation at the Peacock Theatre in 2011, 2012, and 2013.

-Sylvia in London at the Old Vic Theatre public previews from 1 September 2018, opens on 6 September 2018 and closes on 22 September 2018
+Sylvia in London at the Old Vic Theatre previewed from 1 September 2018, opens on 6 September 2018 and closes on 22 September 2018 - described as a 'work-in-progress' - the scheduled 'Opening' on 6 September 2018 was indefinately postponed

 Previewed 9 May 1996, Opened 20 May 1996, Closed 1 June 1996 at the Apollo Theatre